copyrite/LwotcMinimalText/XComGame.md

 * Units visible at squadsight ranges do confer bonus.

 ## Aid Protocol
-Use your GREMLIN to give an ally +{ AID_PROT_DEFENSE } defense until the start of your next turn.
+Use your GREMLIN to give an ally +{ AID_PROT_DEFENSE } defense until the start of your turn.
 * {% AP1 NTE %}
 * Defense improves with GREMLIN tiers.